• Artist : Maryse Casol

 • Sennelier Oil on Cotton Canvas / Huile sur Toile en Coton

 • 20" x 40" - 51 cm x 102 cm

 • Signed Casol at the bottom right

-Graduate from the Istituto Tecnico Settore Tecnologico school in Campobasso, Mr. Bambino was also a Track and Field Champion in the 1960s!
-The linden wood is also the best and the most solid.
-Ordinary canvases are usually mounted on pine (lighter wood with knots, that deforms over time due to changing climatic conditions).
+Graduate from the Istituto Tecnico Settore Tecnologico school in Campobasso, Mr. Bambino was also a Track and Field Champion in Europe in the 1960s before coming to Canada!

 Famous for Giving You Summer All Year Around!
 Maryse Casol liberates you in a constant Joie de Vivre, with vibrant colours, exotic landscapes, blazing still lives and neo-abstract paintings, inspired from the generous sun of the South of France, numerous journeys around the world, and the different cultures of it's people.

-The story of Maryse Casol started when a little girl from France wanted to travel the world, which she did and came back with treasures, Art that will be given from our children, to their children, for eternity, in a tradition that was embraced many centuries ago (some say even over 100,000 years ago).
+Born in Libourne, France in 1957, of Italian father and French mother, Maryse Casol always wanted to discover the world, which she did and came back with treasures, art that will be given from our children, to their children, in a tradition that was embraced many centuries ago.